cf73/fidelis3/content/collections/products/planar-2.md

     content:
       -
         type: text
-        text: "The new Planar 2 was developed over the past two years\_alongside the recently released Planar 3.\_Featuring the\_brand new\_RB220 tonearm which is\_packed with groundbreaking new features.A new 24v, low noise motor, acrylic laminated plinth, newly designed central bearing and so much more.
-Every feature of this innovative new turntable is designed to extract the maximum amount of information and detail from your vinyl collection."
+        text: "The new Planar 2 was developed over the past two years\_alongside the recently released Planar 3.\_Featuring the\_brand new\_RB220 tonearm which is\_packed with groundbreaking new features a new 24v, low noise motor, acrylic laminated plinth, newly designed central bearing and so much more.
+Every feature of this innovative new turntable is designed to extract the maximum amount of information and detail from your vinyl collection.
+The Planar 2 comes complete with the new ND3 MM cartridge. "
   -
     type: paragraph
     content:
       -
-        type: hard_break
+        type: hardBreak
-price: 775
+price: 795
 show_price: true
 available_to_buy_online: true
-shipping: 40
+shipping: 60
 pairs_well_with:
-  - abc10149-fc03-4025-9359-1878bfe96ee4
   - 584ccd3e-d420-47fe-894b-f773bbe992ef
+  - 73b1d110-0d42-414e-9178-9b8cb16b204c
-  - 40fab940-8a47-45be-a156-347ca7f037c3
+  - 449e853e-3049-4400-b26f-eb31002a8e50
 also_consider:
   - 2bd9ea9c-e5b2-42ab-ac7c-58bc4a73a068
+  - 889e31fb-b0a7-47fa-b14a-ef028366c947
 specs:
   -
     type: paragraph